c6y/rainbow/readme.md

 - once everything is up and running, set new Admins, new Editors to false in settings

 ## Notes for Editors
-- add project: "pinned" to the post that should be featured on the homepage
+- Pinned Post: add "pinned" to projects and post will be featured on home (one post only)
-- add project: "gfsub" for Game Frame subscription posts
+- Game Frame: add "gfsub" to projects to publish to GF subscription
+- Editor: click on the backColor label and get a new random color